tektoncd/website/content/en/docs/Getting Started/_index.md

 ## What's next

-Now you have the core component of Tekton, Tekton Pipelines, installed on your Kubernetes or OpenShift cluster with the Tekton CLI installed on your local machine.
+Now you have the core component of Tekton, Tekton Pipelines, installed on your cluster with the Tekton CLI installed on your local machine.
 Continue to experiment with pipelines with the [Getting Started - Pipelines](./pipelines).
 If you would like to install more components, see the list below: